Jalan Raya Kedewatan

 Key sites/activities in the area

-Just a 10 minute drive from ‘the once tiny village’ of Ubud, Balis most artistic village with great restaurants (organic markets & cafes, local warungs & cutting edge cuisine), shops, art galleries, silver-gold-wood carving communities, yoga studios, temples, ceremonies, festivals and events.
+Known as the spiritual and cultural heartland of Bali, Amandari is within easy reach from Ubud Centre, Balis most artistic region with great restaurants (organic markets & cafes, local warungs & cutting edge cuisine), shops, art galleries, silver-gold-wood carving communities, yoga studios, temples, ceremonies, festivals and events

-Our wonderful in house dance teacher comes every day from 2.30-4.00pm to teach the village girls from nearby to dance while the boys learn the gamelan, although they are not diligent as the girls
+Ibu Agung, our wonderful in-house dance teacher comes every day from 2.30 – 4.00 pm to teach the girls from nearby village to dance while the boys learn the gamelan under the guidance of Pak Agung, the husband.
+This wonderful couple has been part of Amandari family for over decades.

-We have a range of educational and fun activities for The Amandari Kids, complimentary activities include dance & gamelan music lessons and learning how to make traditional balinese offerings.
-Special childrens menu, and 4 hours complimentrary babysitting service per day.
+We have a range of educational and fun activities for the Amandari Kids, complimentary activities include dance & gamelan music lessons, learning how to make traditional Balinese offerings and Tennis for kids.

 Restaurants & Bars

-Bebek betutu (smoked balinese duck), babi guling (suckling pig), sate campur (chicken, beef, fish on lemongrass skewers with peanut sauce), tuna sambal matah (grilled tuna with kaffir lime and shallots), amandari daquiri (a declicious burst of freshlty squeezed exotic fruit, white rum, cointreau, palm sugar and kaffir lime juice).
+Ayam Bumbu Bali (tender juicy chicken cooked in an aromatic Balinese spice mixture), Bebek Goreng (fried Balinese duck), Sate Campur (chicken, beef, fish on lemongrass skewers with peanut sauce), Tuna Sambal Matah (grilled tuna with kaffir lime and shallots), Amandari Daquiri (a declicious burst of freshly squeezed exotic fruit, white rum, Cointreau, palm sugar and kaffir lime juice).

 The restaurant and bar is open from 6.30am to midnight.
 Private in-suite dining is available 24 hours a day We offer a range of unique dining and culinary experiences to guests.